 |Shadow of the Tomb Raider||103||103||101.1||98.5|

-It can be seen clearly here that having dual monitors does not affect the performance at all.
+It can be seen here that having dual monitors does not affect performance at all.

-Having three or four monitors has a slight impact on the performance, but in most cases it is only marginal and would hardly be noticeable.
+Having three or four monitors slightly impacts the performance, but in most cases, it is only marginal and would hardly be noticeable.

 Case Study by TechTeamGB

-A similar test was conducted by TechTeamGB.
-This study is far more comprehensive whereby they have not only tested several games, but have also tested different graphics card to check if dual monitor affect GPU usage.
+TechTeamGB conducted a similar test.
+This study is far more comprehensive, and they have tested several games and different graphics cards to check if dual monitor affects GPU usage.

 But the conclusion of the test is the same.
 There is very little to NO difference in performance when using a dual monitor while gaming.